chrishefele/crashview/README.md

 * cd /src
 * ./src/mk_all_data.sh

-Note: Right now the input filename is hard coded in the scripts as bike_crashes.csv, and a symbolic link in /data points to the file of interest.  iSo that would need to be changed if you provided new data.
+Note: Right now the input filename is hard coded in the scripts as bike_crashes.csv, which is a symbolic link in /download which now points to the file of interest.
+So that link would need to be changed if you provided new data.